Including OWASP ModSecurity Core Rule Set

 Step 8: Handling false positives: Disabling individual rules for specific parameters

 Next we look at excluding an individual parameter from being evaluated by a specific rule.
-So unlike our example 920300, which looked at the specific Accept header, we are now targeting rules examining the ARGS group of variables.
+So unlike our example 920300, which looked at the specific Accept-header, we are now targeting rules examining the ARGS group of variables.

 Here is an artificial example triggering the rule 942100, which leverages the libinjection library to detect SQL injections.
 Execute this command and you get an alert: